 Reporting of aggregate data:

-- Total number or percentage of fully vaccinated students and staff
+● Total number of fully vaccinated students both domestic and International

-- Total number or percentage of students and staff with a medical exemption + testing requirement
+● Total number of students and staff with a medical exemption + testing

-- Total number or percentage of students and staff undergoing education + testing
+● Total number of students and staff undergoing education + testing

 Frequently Asked Questions